-The best fish gigging boat is going to be one that can run shallow, and aluminum flat bottom boats seem to be the most well-rounded resilient boats there are.
+The best fish gigging boat is going to be one that is outfitted with proper gigging supplies, and more importantly, can run shallow, and aluminum flat bottom boats seem to be the most well-rounded resilient boats there are.
 There are many commercially available flat bottom boats at your local fishing shop, Bass Pro, Academy, or even local Craigslist ad listing.
 Most flat bottom boats are relatively the same, with the main difference (other than size) being whether it is welded or riveted seams.
 A riveted boat will flex as it moves across the water and is more likely to have leaks over the long term.
-This has lead to the growing market of all-weld boats.
+This has led to the growing market of all-weld boats.

 All-weld boats, or boats with welded seams, are less likely to have leaks over the long term, and they do not shake as much as their riveted counterpart.
 The downfall to all-weld boats is that they are significantly more expensive because they require extra attention in comparison to the manufacturing process of riveted boats.
 You can find a decent used riveted flat bottom boat for under $1,000 while it is tough to find the same all-weld boat at twice the price.
 The price range is very dependent upon boat size, but there are plenty of barn finds for those looking for a bargain.